Wondering how to choose a Christmas theme? Here are four Christmas color schemes with ideas and Christmas finds for each one.

 1. Blue and white Christmas decor

-Please act surprised that this was number one.
-This is layers and layers and layers of blue and white texture and pattern.
+You know this is my NUMBER ONE.
+This room is all about layers and layers and layers of blue and white texture and pattern.
 Here are a few ideas if you think blue and white Christmas decor might be in your future:

 - find blue and white wrapping paper for presents and use to decorate